The ORAFS Carl Bond Memorial Student Scholarship

 - All graduate school transcripts

 - Two letters of recommendation, at least one of which must be from a current Oregon Chapter AFS member.
-These are to be uploaded by the referees following submission of your application.
-They will be automatically notified at the email address you provide.
+It is the applicants responsibility to contact references and ensure that their recommendation letters are sent to Scott Heppell (scott.heppell”at”oregonstate.edu) by the deadline.

 Recipient will receive a check and acknowledgement during the Oregon Chapter AFS Annual Meeting.